drovani/drovani.github.io/_posts/2019/2019-11-27-Shopify-Auth0-Multipass.md

 ![Auth0 - Applications - Advanced Settings - Application Metadata](/images/multipass-step3-auth0-appmetadata.png)

-## Auth0 - Create Shopify Multipass Rule
+## Add Auth0 rule to create Multipass token and redirect user

 Now that we have a landing point for the Shopify store to send users to, we need to be able to pass the authenticated user back to the Shopify store.
 This is where Multipass comes into play.